philturk/jhu_software_concepts/module_2/README.md

 2025_06_01: Finish building *clean.py* and process records into clean JSON file format.
 Please see [commit history](https://github.com/philturk/jhu_software_concepts/commits/main/) for further details.

+2025_06_05: I repulled my data from The GradCafe across *all* programs, not just Statistics programs.

 Known Bugs and Gotchas:

 2025_05_30: There is a macOS-specific SSL issue that commonly affects Python installations from python.org (particularly Python 3.12 and later).
 The issue is that Python cannot verify SSL certificates because the system's trusted root certificates aren't available to Python's ssl module by default.
 Mac users must first run the certificate installation script that comes with their Python distribution before running check.py.